 In 1999 God gave to CCC a vision for a Christian college of further and higher education, to be called 'Timothy College'.
 CCC Council members shared this vision with Cambodian church leaders in 2000 and received their support for the concept.

 Friends and Partners

 One of the Christian leaders whom Ross met in 1994 was Barnabas Mam.
 Soon after their meeting Barnabas founded the School of Practical Ministry Cambodia, which CCC supported and which Myers Cooper helped to set up.
 Ross and Myers have remained good friends with Barnabas, who for several years served as CCC's Honorary Chairman in Cambodia.
-Barnabas is now Asia Regional Director of Ambassadors for Christ International.
+Barnabas is now Asia-Pacific Ministry Advisor of Ambassadors for Christ International.

 CCC enjoys good relationships with a number of churches, associations and mission agencies in Cambodia.
 CCC also values its membership of Global Connections, a UK-based network of agencies, churches, colleges and support services who share the vision of "mission at the heart of the church, the church at the heart of mission".